San Quentin Six: Riot of August 21, 1971

-After Jackson had successfully released the convicts, he repeatedly shouted, "The dragon has come."
-As calls for help went out, heavily armed California Highway Patrolmen and Marin County Sheriff's deputies raced to the prison, blocking all access roads to it.
-George Jackson said, "It's me who they want" and ran with the gun in hand next to Johnny Spain into the prison "plaza".
-Jackson was immediately gunned down.
-The marksman shot him in the back, where the bullet bounced from his spine or pelvis and exited through his skull.
+After Jackson had released the convicts, he repeatedly shouted, "The Dragon has come!"
+As calls for help went out, heavily armed California Highway Patrolmen and Marin County Sheriff's deputies raced to San Quentin, and also proceeded to block access roads to the prison.
+Jackson reportedly told the other convicts, "It's me they want", and ran, with pistol in hand, next to Johnny Spain into the prison "plaza".
+Jackson was immediately cut down from behind by rifle fire.
+The marksman shot him in the back, where the bullet allegedly ricocheted off his spine or pelvis and exited through his skull.

-According to the Chronicle, an inmate slashed the throat of officer Charles Breckenridge and dragged him to Jackson's cell; Breckenridge survived.
+According to the Chronicle, an inmate slashed the neck of officer Charles Breckenridge and dragged him to Jackson's cell; Breckenridge survived.
 The bodies of officers Frank DeLeon and Paul Krasenes were thrown on top of him, as well as those of two white inmates (John Lynn and Ronald L. Kane).
 Sergeant Jere Graham was killed by inmates when he came to the Adjustment Center to pick up DeLeon for another assignment.

-After the revolt had ended, 26 captured prisoners were forced to lie face down, stripped naked and confined in handcuffs and shackles.
-Within the following days, they were repeatedly beaten by guards and officers.
-Those who survived the riot were constantly tormented, threatened, and beaten at the hands of Warden, Louis S. Nelson.
-Guards told them, "None of you will ever leave here alive".
+After the riot had ended, 26 captured prisoners in the Adjustment Center (referred to as the "AC 26") were forced to lie face down, strip naked, and were confined in handcuffs and shackles.
+In the riot's aftermath, the AC 26 said they were repeatedly threatened and beaten by guards.
+When Fleeta Drumgo and John Clutchette (the two surviving Soledad Brothers) appeared in court three days later, they were walking stiffly and covered in welts.
+The AC 26 delivered a petition to the press stating, "We, the undersigned, [are] each being held incommunicado....
+[We are] suffering from both wounds and internal injuries inflicted upon our persons by known and unknown agents of [Warden] Louis S. Nelson."
+Luis Talamantez claimed that Adjustment Center lieutenant Richard Nelson had told them, "None of you will ever leave here alive."